DoreenRiepel/starter-hugo-academic/content/authors/admin/_index.md

 ---

-I am a postdoctoral researcher at UC San Diego working with Mihir Bellare.
-Before that, I completed my PhD in the research group of Eike Kiltz at Ruhr University Bochum (RUB), Germany, in the DFG Cluster of Excellence “Cyber Security in the Age of Large-Scale Adversaries“ (CASA).
+I am a postdoctoral researcher at UC San Diego working with [Mihir Bellare](https://cseweb.ucsd.edu/~mihir/index.html).
+My research focuses on the foundations of applied cryptography and in particular on provable security.
+I contribute to analyzing real-world cryptographic schemes to improve their theoretical security guarantees.
+Additionally, I design new schemes and protocols for practice, which often requires the formalization of new or stronger security models.

-I am interested in public-key cryptography and in particular in provable security.
-My research focuses on the design and analysis of cryptographic protocols.
+More specifically, I enjoy working on any kind of key exchange protocols including their use in secure messaging, often with a focus on game-based security definitions and tight security proofs.
+I am also generally interested in public-key encryption with advanced functionalities, like updatable (public-key) encryption and attribute-based encryption.
+I am lucky to have collaborated with inspiring researchers on these topics and I also engaged in interdisciplinary research projects.
+I completed my PhD in the research group of [Eike Kiltz](https://informatik.rub.de/kiltz/) at Ruhr University Bochum, Germany.
+I did a virtual internship at NTT Research and visited UC Berkeley, University of Washington and NTNU Trondheim.

-I am lucky to have worked with inspiring researchers on the topic of (password) authenticated key exchange in several collaborations.
-In Summer 2021 I did a virtual internship at NTT Research mentored by Hoeteck Wee working on attribute-based encryption.
-We finally met in person during my stay at UC Berkeley in Spring 2022, where I visited the Crypto group of Sanjam Garg.
+<span style='color:#03fcc6; font-weight:bold'>I am starting as tenure-track faculty at [CISPA](https://career.cispa.de/phd.html) (Germany) in December and will have open PhD and PostDoc positions.
+Reach out to me if you are interested.</span>

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}CV{{< /staticref >}}.
 My dissertation can be found {{< staticref "uploads/phd-thesis-doreen-riepel.pdf" "newtab" >}}here{{< /staticref >}}.